xmootoo/lmer-SYS19/README.md

 To adjust for multiple comparisons, false discovery rate (FDR) correction was evaluated using the ‘stats’ library in R.

-Currently searching for the most suitable method of post hoc comparison to examine group differences among personality facets that survived FDR correction.
+Currently searching for the most suitable method of post hoc comparison to examine group differences among personality facets that survived FDR correction (for this particular model).